 Whingers and winners: Anasta, and the players we love to hate

-How will Braith Anasta fit in at the Tigers?
+Braith Anasta is no longer the man to build a premiership-winning team around.
 (AAP Image/Action Photographics, Renee McKay)

 Let’s face it, no matter how much you love a sport there’s always going to be a bloke paid to play it who makes you want to spear-tackle the telly out the living room window.

 Often this is with good reason.
 Maybe he’s the sort of bloke who changes into his Speedos and looks for the ten-metre tower if brushed nanoseconds after kicking the ball.

 Maybe he’s the bloke who follows the ref around like a lost two year old at the Easter show permanently looking like he’s about to burst into tears.

 Maybe he’s just an ugly menacing caveman who would be making threats to the metalwork teacher in Silverwater penitentiary if he wasn’t playing footy.